sappana21/Student_Performance-ELT/README.md

-#  student-performance-dlt-pipeline
+#  Student-performance-dlt-pipeline

-**End-to-end ETL pipeline on the Student Performance dataset using Databricks Delta Live Tables (DLT), built on the Medallion Architecture (Bronze → Silver → Gold).**
+**End-to-end ELT pipeline on the Student Performance dataset using Databricks Delta Live Tables (DLT), built on the Medallion Architecture (Bronze → Silver → Gold).**

 ##  Architecture